-To achieve canopy goals and distribution of canopy throughout various neighborhoods, the City may need to make strategic acquisition of forested parcels or parcels that can be re-planted and potentially used as a tree mitigation bank for public and private developments.
+To achieve canopy goals and distribution of canopy throughout various neighborhoods, the city may need to make strategic acquisition of forested parcels or parcels that can be re-planted and potentially used as a tree mitigation bank for public and private developments.

-Acquisition of forested parcels have cost estimates from \$247,000 to 280,000 per acre and non-forested parcels range from \$52,000 to \$183,000 dollars.
+Acquisition of forested parcels have cost estimates from \$247,000 to 280,000 per acre and nonforested parcels range from \$52,000 to \$183,000 dollars.

 Moderate.
 Acquisition of forested parcels can have a significant and immediate impact on conservation of existing canopy.
-Potential acquisitions could be targeted to areas with lower canopy or unique opportunity to ensure a specific forested parcel
+Potential acquisitions could be targeted to areas with lower canopy or unique

+CHAPTER 8

-CHAPTER 8 Implementation Plans
+Implementation Plans